 You can of course use regular table salt, but if you have it, go for sea salt for that extra flavour and minerals.

-Make Ahead Crispy Roast Potatoes
+Make Ahead Roast Potatoes in Flour

 There are two ways you can prepare these potatoes in advance for roasting.
 I ALWAYS prep my root veg the day before when I’m doing roast for lunch, and at Christmas taking one more step into the cooking process is even better.
 You can either do this days in advance and chill or weeks or even months in advance and freeze.